Truvella99/softEng/notes.md

     Maintenance: 12*1.5*7 = 126 person months = 10.5 person years
     Maintenance costs are (according to these estimates) the major cost source
 ```
+## Deliverables
+- Element to Deliver, but not crucial for the final goal prefixed
+- Example: Goal organize a trip
+    - Deliverable: buy museum ticket before depart: even if I forget about it, I can always buy the ticket there (maybe pay more but doesn't matter so much).
+My main goal (the trip) is not impacted by that, so Deliverable.

+## Milestones
+- Key Event, essential for the final goal.
+- Example: Goal organize a trip
+    - Milestone: having the passport: without it I cannot go to a trip and my entire goal (the trip) fails, so crucial event.

 ## OTHER NOTES
 actor in context diagram ==> classes in design